Business Loan Guide: All About Small Business Loans

 Companies will, at times, factor receivable assets to meet immediate and present needs for cash.
 A small business may also factor invoices to mitigate credit risk properly.

-Invoice financing is relatively simple to understand.
-First, a small business will provide services or products to their credit-worthy customers and submit proper invoicing for payment.
+When using invoice financing, a small business owner will provide services or products to their customers and submit proper invoicing for payment.
 Then, the business sells those unpaid invoices to invoice factoring entities.

 Frequently Asked Questions About Small Business Financing

-The world of small business lending can be confusing, especially if you haven’t pursued it previously.
-Below are some of the most common questions that our team is asked regarding SBA loans, conventional bank loans, alternative financing, the loan review process, and associated fees.
+The small business lending process can be confusing, especially if you haven’t applied before.
+Below are some of the most common questions that our team is asked regarding the business funding process.

 Frequently Asked Questions

-What will a bank ask for when you apply for an SBA loan?
+What does a bank require when you apply for an SBA loan?

 As seen above, the SBA provides several loan types.
 Regardless of this, many share the same standard application requirements.

 One of the essential metrics for lending institutions before providing an SBA loan is time in business.
-The SBA wants to ensure that you already have a positive track record of company ownership.
-There’s no set number they’re looking for, but it’s safe to say that at least two to three years in business will be required.
+The SBA wants to ensure that you already have a positive track record of company ownership, typically at least two to three years in business.

-In addition, you’ll also be asked about your level of owner investment.
-This is because the SBA wants to ensure that you’re personally invested into making your business succeed.
+In addition, you’ll also be asked about your level of owner investment because the SBA wants to ensure that you’re personally invested in your business’s success.

-Lastly, you’ll need to prove to the SBA that you’ve applied for other financing options and weren’t approved.
-This rule exists because the SBA aims to work with businesses that haven’t had access to traditional financing.
+Lastly, you’ll need to prove to the SBA that you weren’t approved for other financing options.
+This rule exists because the SBA aims to work with businesses that can’t access traditional financing.

 What is needed to apply for conventional bank loans?